 How can I establish healthy eating habits?

 Start by eating mindfully and controlling your portions.
 Plan your meals to avoid overeating.
-This ensures you get the nutrients you need for weight loss.
+You’ll acquire weight loss nutrients here.

 What types of exercise are most effective for fat loss?